nrigano/swift-tuplesReading-readme-ios-0916/README.md

 Which makes sense, right?
 Constants can't change, and when you create a constant tuple, the individual parts of the tuple are considered to be constants, too.
 How could you fix this so that you _can_ change the individual elements?

 If you guessed "declare it to be a _variable_," you're right.
-When a constant is declared as a _variable_ (using the `var` keyword), its individual parts are variables, too, and you can change them.
+When a `variable` is declared using the `var` keyword, its individual parts are variables, too, and you can change them.
 This code will work:

 ```swift
 var person2 = (name: "Jim", age: 30)